radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 **Description**

-Access to app graph can provide information on dependency.
+Access to app graph can provide information on dependency between app components.

 **Impact**: